archatelain/code-for-eco-532/poly.md

 > - Stata is not open-source and costs money.
 > - Stata is a software, not a programming language.
 It is more limited than R or Python.
 For web-scraping, machine learning, developing apps...
 You have knocked on the wrong door.
 > - Stata has its own logic for data manipulation, which makes it easy-to-use but rather counter-intuitive once you look at more advanced alternatives.
-> - Stata is built to analyze structured datasets.
-If you want to recover unstructured data to later clean it up, output a structured dataset, and analyze it, then you need to consider alternatives (examples of unstructured data: social media data, google queries, online purchases, text data in general).

 ### 1. Key Concepts